charlpcronje/charl-cv.devserv.me/src/README.md

 - During my time at Vane Systems I maintained the C# RestFull API SOAP Service and PHP GraphQL API.
 - The company also does bus bookings and integrates with Greyhound and InterCape.
 They also do event booking systems point of sale systems and credit card machines.
 - Like with most Senior developers I had a hand in most of what was going on.
 Security was of great concern with many of the systems as well as physical access control systems as well as document encryption.
-- The development team worked on an Agile The company manages the developers with an agile methodology, test driven development, scrums, burndows, kanban boards etc.
+- The development team worked on an Agile The company manages the developers with an agile methodology, test driven development, scrums, burndows, Kanban boards etc.

 ### Reason for leaving